keboola/developers-docs/extend/generic-extractor/functions.md

 ## Function Contexts
 Every place in the Generic Extractor configuration in which a function may be used may allow different arguments of the function.
 This is referred to as a **function context**.
-Many contexts share access to *configuration attributes*.
+Many contexts share access to **configuration attributes**.

 ### Configuration Attributes
-The *configuration attributes* are accessible in some function contexts and they represent the entire [`config`](/extend/generic-extractor/configuration/config/) section of Generic Extractor configuration.
-There is some processing involved, which means that:
+The configuration attributes are accessible in specific function contexts and they represent the entire [`config`](/extend/generic-extractor/configuration/config/) section of the Generic Extractor configuration.
+There is some processing involved:

-- the [`jobs`](/extend/generic-extractor/configuration/config/jobs/) section is removed entirely.
+- The [`jobs`](/extend/generic-extractor/configuration/config/jobs/) section is removed entirely.
-- all other values are flattened (keys are concatenated using dot `.`) into a one-level deep object.
+- All other values are flattened (keys are concatenated using a dot `.`) into a one-level deep object.
-- the result object is available in a property named `attr`.
+- The result object is available in a property named `attr`.

 For example, the following configuration: